-According to the RBA, there are approximately 14 million active credit cards in Australia, making over $25 billion in transactions each month.
+According to the RBA, there are over 13 million active credit cards in Australia, making over $21 billion in transactions each month.

 That’s a lot of debt!
 And Australian’s aren’t exactly disciplined borrowers.

 - Why do credit providers offer balance transfers?

 Credit cards can be beneficial when used in the right way, but some people can find themselves in a debt spiral when interest rates kick in and payments start skyrocketing.
 If you’re part of that group, 0% balance transfers could offer a way to catch a break.